-Classical Studies: ★12 at the senior level in CLASS courses.
-This option does not apply to students majoring in (1) or (3) above.
-(2) Classical Language: ★12 at the senior level in GREEK and/or LATIN.
+- Classical Studies: ★12 at the senior level in CLASS courses.
+This option does not apply to students majoring in (1) or (3) above. - (2) Classical Language: ★12 at the senior level in GREEK and/or LATIN.
 This option does not apply to students majoring in (2) or (3) above.
-Also see §42.3(4).
+Also see §43.3(4).

-43.5 Comparative Literature
+44.5 Comparative Literature

-Comparative Literature is an interdisciplinary program administered by the Office of Interdisciplinary Studies, Faculty of Arts.
+Office of Interdisciplinary Studies, Faculty of Arts.

-43.5.1 Honors in Comparative Literature
+44.5.1 Honors in Comparative Literature

-Students planning to apply for admission to the Honors program should consult §15.2.2 for admission requirements.
+Students planning to apply for admission to the Honors program should consult \$15.2.2 for admission requirements.